veloce/scalachessjs/README.md

 * `threefoldTest` test if current situation falls under the threefold repetition rule.
 Warning: it can be slow since it has to replay the whole game from the PGN moves
-* `pgnRead` parse a PGN string a returns a situation object
+* `pgnRead` parse a PGN string a returns the whole game history
 * `pgnDump` takes an initial FEN, a list of moves and returns a formatted PGN string